wazo-platform/wazo-platform.org/content/blog/2022-11-hackathon-coffee-machine.md

 For the Coffee Machine we needed a few extra API in the Wazo server to add the plugin-specific logic we could not handle in the browser: music start and pause, music volume, relaying server events to a plugin-specific WebSocket.
 Those APIs were also added in the form of a server plugin.

-The code of the Coffee Machine plugin can be found at https://github.com/TinxHQ/hackathon-coffee.
+The code of the Coffee Machine plugin can be found on [Github](https://github.com/TinxHQ/hackathon-coffee).
 This is only an example of what Wazo can do, and keep in mind that it was written in only a few hours, so it may not be the cleanest code ever...

-The documentation for writing plugins can be found at https://wazo-communication.github.io/euc-plugins-js-sdk/docs/web-desktop-application/
+Curious how our enterprise's SDK enable customization for our apps easily?
+Take a look at our [plugin documentation](https://wazo-communication.github.io/euc-plugins-js-sdk/docs/web-desktop-application/).